PWM Vs. MPPT Solar Charge Controller

 PV Voltage Vs. Battery Voltage

+So, are PWM solar charge controllers any good?
 PWM solar charge controllers are most efficient when the incoming voltage from the solar panel is closer to the battery voltage.
-So, most PWM controller setups are with 1 or 2 12V solar panels in parallel and 1 or 2 12V batteries.
+So, most PWM controller setups use one to two 12V solar panels in wires in parallel along with one to two 12 volts batteries.
 The bigger the difference between the panel voltage and the battery voltage, the less efficient the system will be.

 Conclusion